teslamate-org/teslamate/README.md

 Ideally, TeslaMate would frequently scrape the Tesla API – 24/7.
 However, the vehicle cannot fall asleep as long as data is requested.
-Therefore TeslaMate suspends scraping for 21 minutes if the vehicle idles for 15 minutes, so that it can go into sleep mode.
+Therefore TeslaMate suspends scraping for 21 minutes after the vehicle has been idling for 15 minutes, so that it can go into sleep mode.
 Consequently, if you start driving again during those 21 minutes nothing is logged.

 **Solution:** To get around this you can use your smartphone to tell TeslaMate to start scraping again.
 In short, create a workflow with